Donelongo/Digital-notebook-site/README.md

 # Echo

 Our project topic will be  a Digital Notebook.
-The Digital Notebook platform serves as a centralized repository enabling companies and their employees to collectively store and access notes within a unified interface.
-This solution facilitates seamless collaboration by allowing an administrator to oversee and manage all aspects, while providing controlled permissions for staff members.
+Our digital notebook is a website for a company where its employees take and share notes on it seamlessly.
+It allows an admin, capable of controlling everything, while staff members have restricted permissions.

 Members
 1. Dagmawi Elias UGR/2465/14